Whaling in Japan

 “Japan’s continued pursuit of a large scale programme of whaling under the Second Phase of its Japanese Whale Research Programme under Special Permit in the Antarctic (“JARPA II”) [is] in breach of obligations assumed by Japan under the International Convention for the Regulation of Whaling (“ICRW”), as well as its other international obligations for the preservation of marine mammals and marine environment”.

-Australia contends, in particular, that Japan “has breached and is continuing to breach the following obligations under the ICRW:
+Australia contended, in particular, that Japan “has breached and is continuing to breach the following obligations under the ICRW:

 (a) the obligation under paragraph 10 (e) of the Schedule to the ICRW to observe in good faith the zero catch limit in relation to the killing of whales for commercial purposes; and,